Lisbon (Lisboa)

 Monument of Discoveries (Padrão dos Descobrimentos)

-A short walk from the tower, the Monument of Discoveries (Padrão dos Descobrimentos) was erected in the mid-20th century CE to commemorate the 500th anniversary of Henry (Henrique, né Henrique de Aviz) death.
-Its striking design resembles a ship’s prow facing the Tagus, with sculptures of celebrated Portuguese explorers, cartographers, missionaries, and monarchs arranged along the sides.
+A short walk from the tower, the Monument of Discoveries (Padrão dos Descobrimentos) was erected in the mid-20th century CE to commemorate the 500th anniversary of Prince Henry (Henrique, né Henrique de Aviz) death.
+Its striking design resembles a ship facing the Tagus, with sculptures commemorating and celebrating Portuguese explorers, cartographers, missionaries, and monarchs, arranged along either sides of the landmark.

 On the Eastern facade from front to back: